tymyrddin/blue/source/docs/ipa/landscape.md

-# The 2025 digital stalking threat landscape for the IPA project
+# Keeping up with the digital stalking threat landscape (2025)

 The digital stalking epidemic continues to grow at an alarming rate, with projections suggesting nearly a quarter of internet users - that's about 9 million people - may experience cyberstalking by 2025.
 This represents a steady 5%